-Opening by 1891, the new Commodore Club Lodge was a bit more elegant than their more rustic retreat at Castle Harmony.
+Completed by 1891, the new Commodore Club Lodge was a bit more elegant than their more rustic retreat at Castle Harmony.
 It featured a large and well supplied dining room featuring fine china, crystal and linens providing very comfortable dining accommodations during their stay.

 The Commodore Club Dining Room Area

 Dining at the new Commodore Club Lodge included engraved silverware.

 Commodore Club Silver Serving Fork

 A November 17, 1894 newspaper article from the Lewiston Sun Journal provides several tidbits of information describing a trip made to Castle Harmony by then Massachusetts Governor Frederic Thomas Greenhalge.
 He served 3 consecutive terms as the 38th Governor and died during his last term in 1896.
 He was also the first foreign born Massachusetts Governor.
 Click the link below for the full story.